xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 That convergence shown the last years also implies the need of an up-to-date refresh of management capabilities and tooling of the conventional networks.
 Also, it highlights the need to easily map the data models that are used to manage each specific segment.

-## Too much time between publication of new networking functionality and the associated YANG
+## Too Much Time Between Publication of New Networking Functionality and the Associated YANG

-RFC8667 (IS-IS extensions for SR) was published in December 2019.
-I-D.ietf-isis-sr-yang will be published ~5 years after.
+For example, {{?RFC8667}} (IS-IS extensions for SR) was published in December 2019, while {{?I-D.ietf-isis-sr-yang}} will be published ~5 years after.

 Consider having YANG as part of the protocol specification/change where possible, or have the YANG document progress in parallel.
-That may slow down the protocol specification though.
+That may slow down the protocol specification, though.

-## Open-source tools
+## Open-source Tools

-While there are open-source implementations for NETCONF (e.g. NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.
+While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.
-For example, ygot generates structures from YANG models and these can easily be used by a client to configure a device with gNMI.
+For example, "ygot" generates structures from YANG models and these can easily be used by a client to configure a device with gNMI.
 NETCONF is not supported though (we need the XML tags).

 ## Another Item